Knowledge Graph Construction Through Neo4j

 Set up Neo4j import folder path

-• Start Neo4j desktop DBMS, set password if needed, this password will be used in Python driver to connect to DBMS database.
+• Start Neo4j desktop DBMS, set password if needed.
+This password will be used in the Python driver to connect to the DBMS database.

 Neo4j Desktop Graph Database Management System